lux-1n-tenebris/lux-1n-tenebris/README.md

 Well, how to start?
 \
 I'm Stefan Radosavljević, and I'm coming from Serbia.
-First of all, I'm trying to be a better person, which is mandatory, and then to be a better programmer, to write better code, to be more creative and innovative.
+First of all, I'm trying to improve myself everyday, which is mandatory.

 ### About me: